ruipin/fvtt-lib-wrapper/README.md

 # FVTT libWrapper
-Library for Foundry VTT that assists in wrapping/patching Javascript methods, meant to improve compatibility between modules that modify the same methods.
+Library for [Foundry VTT](https://foundryvtt.com/) which provides module developers with a simple way to modify core Foundry VTT code, while reducing the likelihood of conflict with other modules.

 ## Why?

-One of the biggest causes of incompatibility between modules is them patching the same method, breaking each-other.
+One of the biggest causes of incompatibility between modules is them patching the same method, breaking each other.
 This module attempts to improve this situation, and also provide module developers with a flexible and easy-to-use API to wrap/monkey-patch core Foundry VTT code.

-As a bonus, it provides the GM with module conflict detection, as well as the possibility of prioritizing and/or deprioritizing certain modules, which can help resolve incompatibilities.
+As a bonus, it provides the GM with module conflict detection, as well as the possibility of prioritizing and/or deprioritizing certain modules, which can help resolve conflicts if they do arise.

 ### Examples